plisker/speaker-saver/README.md

 **SpeakerSaver** is a Python-based solution designed to automatically manage and control your powered speakers connected via a smart plug.
 The primary goal is to ensure your speakers are turned off when not in use, specifically when no music has been played for a certain period or when the connected TV is off.
 This project also provides health monitoring, allowing you to check the status of the system.

+This project is heavily customized for my own personal setup.
+However, it should be easy for anyone to fork this repository and modify the controllers for their own need.

 ## Features

 - Automatically turns off speakers if no music is playing on Spotify or the TV is off.
-- Integrates with Kasa smart plugs to control the power state of the speakers.
+- Integrates with Kasa smart plugs to control the power state of the speakers and connected audio mixer.
 - Includes a health check endpoint to monitor the status of the running service.
 - Logs system activities, with automatic log rotation to prevent log file overflow.
+- Presents a UI for easily turning speakers on or off, as well as viewing current state of the system.

 ## Setup and Installation